tonai/react-per-form/doc/docs/api/useInputs.md

 ## Returns

-`useInputs` return an object with the following shape:
+`useInputs` returns an object with the following shape:

 | Property | Type               | Description                                                                                                                                                                        |
 | -------- | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |